Where on your body do you have a scar, and what caused it?

 But I have no plan to look for another church to join because the disputes I have with organized religion go very deep, involve extremely basic issues, and are, essentially, incapable of resolution: I can’t reconcile my core beliefs and value system with . . . not just those preached by most organized religions, but those actually lived out within the institutional church.
 I can no longer stomach or tolerate the blatant intolerance, politicking, backstabbing, judging each other, unprofessional conduct, and cliques.
 I just can’t stand silent any longer in the face of lies (and there are some whoppers circulating about me since I quit), bigotry and deception perpetrated in the name of “the church.”
 It is a farce.
 A facade.

-I have no doubt that it was a miracle worked by the Holy Spirit that made me finally open my eyes and conclude, “I have to go now,” because I am a very stubborn person and definitely not a quitter.
+I have no doubt that it was a miracle that I finally opened my eyes and concluded, “I have to go now,” because I am a very stubborn person and definitely not a quitter.
 There were signs along the way over the course of several years that this was a situation that was going to come to no good end, but I was determined to make it work.
 In the end, I had to admit that I simply could not.
 As the saying goes, I was a square peg trying to fit into a round whole.

 I grew up equating faith with service.
 I never learned how to sit in a pew.
 I always thought that serving was worshiping.
 But even when actively serving, I would go home thinking, “Wow, I got nothing out of that.
 I don’t feel inspired.
 I don’t feel enriched.
 I don’t feel empowered.
 I feel like I just wasted an hour of my life.
 There must be something wrong with me.”
 So I would serve more and more and more . . . giving countless hours of my time and abilities.
 Still . . .
 I felt nothing.
 Just disappointment, frustration.